Angular fractals in thermal QFT: Folding and unfolding the partition function

 When $d$ is even, the action of $\Z_q$ is free if all $q_i=q$.
 In this case, the quotient $S^{d-1}/\Z_q$ is a lens space $L(q;p_1,\dots,p_n)$, and there are no vortex defects $\mathfrak{D}$.
 If instead there exists at least one $q_i \neq q$, then the group element $R^{q_i}$ will have a fixed locus $S^{2k-1}$, where $k$ is the number of $q_j$'s such that $q_j | q_i$, and there will be a corresponding defect $\mathfrak{D}$ at this location (or rather its image after quotienting by $\Z_q$).
 Note that it is possible for fixed loci to intersect, creating higher codimension defects.
 For example, if $\vec \theta=2\pi(1,\frac{1}{2},\frac{1}{3})$, the element $R^2$ has a fixed $S^3$, the element $R^3$ has its own fixed $S^3$, and the two $S^3$'s intersect along an $S^1$.
 Quotienting by $\Z_6$, we obtain a defect localized on $S^3/\Z_3\subset S^5/\Z_6$, a defect localized on $S^3/\Z_2\subset S^5/\Z_6$, and they intersect along an $S^1\in S^5/\Z_6$.
 In this case, the thermal effective action will include terms localized on the defects and their intersection.
 When $d$ is odd, any element of $\SO(d)$ necessarily has a nontrivial fixed locus, since there is a direction left invariant by the Cartan generators.

 If the theory has a reflection symmetry, then we can more generally consider $R\in O(d)$.
 The above arguments continue to hold, essentially unmodified.
-When $R$ includes a reflection, the base of the EFT bundle $S^{d-1}/\Z_q$ will be non-orientable.
-For example, if we take $R$ to be the parity operator $R:\vec n \to -\vec n$, then $S^{d-1}/\Z_2=\mathbb{RP}^{d-1}$.
+When $R$ includes a reflection, the base of the EFT bundle $S^{d-1}/\Z_q$ can be non-orientable.
+For example, if we take $R$ to be the parity operator $R:\vec n \to -\vec n$, then $S^{d-1}/\Z_2=\mathbb{RP}^{d-1}$, which is non-orientable in odd $d$.
 Note that the parity operator acts freely, so in this case we can apply (\ref{eq:generalresultwhenrisfree}).